 Throughout my travels in India, I’ve tried many backpacker hostels including Zostel, Backpacker Panda, Go Stops and The Hosteller, among others, and never did I find dirty bedsheets.
 Though of course, in a hostel dorm, you share space with others, if getting clean a bedsheet and saving money on accommodation are your priorities, there can’t be a better option.

 And then, if you’re visiting small towns in the mountains, or even destinations like Varanasi or Rishikesh, you can get a private room for under 500 Rupees is.
-It was just the metro cities where guest houses charged big money, which has now been taken care by the entry of backpackers hostels.
+It was just the metro cities where guest houses charged big money, which has now been taken care of by the entry of backpackers hostels.
 So while travelling in India, make it a rule that you will find something that will costs you less than 500 Rupees a night.
 Because it’s possible throughout India, and it will save you some extra cash, and help you travel for longer!

 Carry A Tent While Travelling In Mountains